SciSpike/yaktor-dsl-xtext/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-Or, to build in from unsupported native environment gather up:
+Or, to build from your unsupported native environment:

 * Maven 3.2 (*exactly* 3.2, for now)
 * JDK 7 (JDK 8 has not yet been tested)